loda-lang/loda-programs/programs/oeis/list5.md

 * [A273831](http://oeis.org/A273831) ([L34 program](273/A273831.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 961", based on the 5-celled von Neumann neighborhood.
 * [A273833](http://oeis.org/A273833) ([L43 program](273/A273833.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 961", based on the 5-celled von Neumann neighborhood.
 * [A273834](http://oeis.org/A273834) ([L16 program](273/A273834.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 961", based on the 5-celled von Neumann neighborhood.
+* [A273847](http://oeis.org/A273847) ([L22 program](273/A273847.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 969", based on the 5-celled von Neumann neighborhood.
+* [A273849](http://oeis.org/A273849) ([L33 program](273/A273849.asm)): Partial sums of the number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 969", based on the 5-celled von Neumann neighborhood.
 * [A273850](http://oeis.org/A273850) ([L18 program](273/A273850.asm)): First differences of number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 969", based on the 5-celled von Neumann neighborhood.
 * [A273893](http://oeis.org/A273893) ([L04 program](273/A273893.asm)): Denominator of n/3^n.
 * [A273981](http://oeis.org/A273981) ([L08 program](273/A273981.asm)): Erroneous version of A005897.